textpattern/textpattern.github.io/administration/preferences-panel.md

 ##### Temporary directory path {#temporary_directory_path}

 Full path (file path, not URI) for this directory, which is needed by Textpattern during uploads.
-By default it is named “tmp” and is at the root level of the installation.
+By default it is named "tmp" and is at the root level of the installation.
 You should not need to change this.

 ##### Plugin cache directory path {#plugin_cache_directory_path}